-The following table provides, as of October 20, 2023, information regarding the beneficial ownership of our Common Stock of each Selling Securityholder, the number of shares of Common Stock that may be sold by each Selling Securityholder under this prospectus and that each Selling Securityholder will beneficially own after this offering.
-The following table also sets forth the percentage of Common Stock beneficially owned by a Selling Securityholder after giving effect to the sale by the Selling Securityholder of all securities being offered hereby, based on 16,398,599 shares of Common Stock outstanding as of October 20, 2023.
+The following table provides, as of December 6, 2023 after giving effect to the results from the Special Meeting, information regarding the beneficial ownership of our Common Stock of each Selling Securityholder, the number of shares of Common Stock that may be sold by each Selling Securityholder under this prospectus and that each Selling Securityholder will beneficially own after this offering.
+The following table also sets forth the percentage of Common Stock beneficially owned by a Selling Securityholder after giving effect to the sale by the Selling Securityholder of all securities being offered hereby, based on 16,398,599 shares of Common Stock outstanding as of December 6, 2023.
 For the purposes of this following table, we have assumed that the Selling Securityholders will have sold all of the shares of Common Stock covered by this prospectus upon the completion of the offering and that the shares of Common Stock issuable upon exercise or conversion of the Series A Preferred Stock, Transaction Warrants and Convertible Notes held by such Selling Securityholders have been so exercised or converted.
 Please see the section titled "Plan of Distribution" for further information regarding the Selling Securityholders' method of distributing these shares of Common Stock.